 or result) of our faith is love.
 Therefore, Peter was saying that love

-those who love us in return.
-It is a greater proof of our faith.
+those who love us back; it is a greater proof of faith.
 To God it is

 more valuable than gold, which is perishable.
 We know that gold is not really

-perishable, because gold is an element.
+perishable, because it is an element.
 Gold is often found in compounds that

 change in chemical structure so that it no longer looks and acts like gold,